Reasonable Accommodations & Assistance Animals in University Housing

 Requesting an Assistance Animal as an Accommodation

-A student wishing to request an assistance animal should follow SAS’s general procedures for requesting an accommodation, which can be found on the SAS website here.
+A student wishing to request an assistance animal should follow Accessibility Services' general procedures for requesting an accommodation.

 No assistance animal may be kept in Ohio University-owned housing at any time prior to the individual receiving approval as a reasonable accommodation pursuant to this Policy.